nickolasrm/PointerArithmetic.jl/docs/src/slice.md

 As you can see, through the use of the pointer inside of `slice` it was able to access the memory directly by its address.

+!!! note
+    Slices are the only subarray-like method that has bounds checking, which makes them safe.

 ## Loading and Storing
 Since Slices are sort of a SubArray, changing a value inside of it affects the parent array.
 ```@example slice_load_store